Private Practice Workshops for Psychologists and Psychotherapists.

 Setting up and running a successful private practice can be highly rewarding but it can be challenging.
 Many therapists feel uncertain and unconfident about making the transition.
 The workshop will help you:

-- Build a narrative of confidence as a therapist in private practice
+- Build a narrative of confidence as a therapist in private practice, and guide you towards helpful ways of relating to your work and self-management.

 - Understand and address the issues that you will face in setting up, developing and running a successful private practice.